 How To Cope With Arthritis Every Day

 I’m not saying you should or should not use the prescriptions for your type of arthritis.
 This is a very personal choice.
 There is no cure for arthritis.
-You may be familiar with the term Osteoarthritis or Osteoporosis, I have a different type of arthritis.
+You may be familiar with osteoarthritis or osteoporosis, but I have a different type of arthritis.

 Osteoporosis/Osteoarthritis

 This one has a primary and a secondary category.
-Primary appears without any obvious cause.
-Secondary develops in joints that are known to have sustained injuries over the years.
-Secondary also may be caused by joints affected by infections, fractures, or by another form of arthritis known as Rheumatoid arthritis.
+Primary appears without any apparent cause.
+Secondary are from injuries and develop inflammation in joints.
+Many people struggling with arthritis are known to have sustained injuries over the years.
+Secondary pain may also be caused by joints affected by infections, fractures, or another form of rheumatoid arthritis.
 Sometimes, years of supporting the extra weight (obesity) lead to secondary osteoarthritis in our weight-bearing joints.

-Most people don’t feel any pain from arthritis unless they have had joints overused or damaged.
-When symptoms do start they progress very slowly and may seem unimportant.
+Most people don’t feel any pain from arthritis unless their joints have been overused or damaged.
+When symptoms do start, they progress very slowly and may seem unimportant.
 Some people feel mild aching and soreness when they move.
-Once they get moving the pain may subside.
+Once they get moving, the pain may subside since mobility and regular physical activity seem to help.

 I guess that’s why we hear the statement “keep moving.”
-Some people have pain when they wake up in the morning, but once they get showered and dressed and “moving” the pain will feel less painful.
-Keep in mind everyone is different.
-I am not a doctor, nurse or anyone in the medical field.
-I’m sharing my research of over 30 years on arthritis.
+Some people feel pain when they wake up in the morning and feel morning stiffness.
+Once they get showered and dressed and “move,” they will feel less pain and more flexibility.
+Keep in mind that everyone is different when it comes to your range of motion in the various joints and how to deal with pain management.
+I’m not a doctor, nurse, or anyone in the medical field.
+I’m just sharing my over 40 years of arthritis research and personal experience.

 When I was a little girl, I remember I always had back pain.
 Now, keep in mind I am not athletic at all.
-So, therefore I had zero sports injuries.
+Therefore, I had zero sports injuries.
 I still have severe back pain to this day.
-This is when my Rheumatologist told me about 35 years ago something I have never forgotten it.
+About 45 years ago my rheumatologist told me something I’ve never forgotten.
 I remember having my youngest daughter go with me to see him, and I was crying with pain.
 I told him I couldn’t take the pain anymore.

-This wise doctor told me something that day, “Get rid of the stress in your life and do something every day for someone else because you will put the pain in the back of your mind.
-If you keep busy you will feel less pain.”
+This wise doctor told me, “Get rid of the stress in your life and do something every day for someone else because you will put the pain in the back of your mind.
+If you keep busy, you will feel less pain.”
 They were going to put a morphine drip in my body that I could use to control the pain.
 I opted against it, at least that day.
-I knew I could always get it if I really needed it.
+I knew I could always get it later if I needed it.

 There is no cure for arthritis.
 Period.
-There are some things we can do to help with arthritis pain, but there is no cure.
-I remember when I first learned I had this disease.
-I had a pinky finger that was red, swollen and had a yellow substance (staph infection) on the side of my finger.
-I was in banking at the time and I made an appointment with one of my Orthopedic doctors because I thought maybe I had broken my finger it hurt so bad.
+We can do some things to help with arthritis pain, but there is no cure.
+Years ago, I remember when I first learned I had this disease.
+I had a pinky finger with a painful joint.
+It was red and swollen and had a yellow substance (staph infection) on the side of my finger.
+I was in banking at the time, and I made an appointment with one of my orthopedic doctors because I thought maybe I had broken my finger.
+It hurt so bad.

-He took one look at it and said, “You have arthritis.”
+He looked at it and said, “You have arthritis.”
 I said, “What???”
-He then proceeded to x-ray my neck, shoulders, arms, legs, hands, back and feet.
+He then proceeded to x-ray my neck, shoulders, arms, legs, hands, back, and feet.
 Wow, I was shocked when he showed me the damage my body had from this awful disease.
-He told me I probably got it when I was 5 or 6 years old.
+He told me I probably got it when I was 5 or 6.

 Risk Factors